 Chronic obstructive pulmonary disease (COPD).
-The latter affects more than 16 million individuals, but an oxygen concentrator can be an effective treatment.
+Chronic obstructive pulmonary disease affects more than 16 million individuals, but an oxygen concentrator can be an effective treatment.
 COPD destroys the lungs making it very difficult for the patient to absorb oxygen.
 Subsequently, you have difficulty breathing, and oxygen therapy through the concentrator could be of great help.

 Cystic fibrosis: Cystic fibrosis is an inherited condition; it causes digestive and lung damage.
 It affects body sections that produce mucus, digestive juices, and sweat.
 The fluids are changed, resulting in thicker, stickier that plugs the ducts, passages, and ducts of the infected people.

-Sleep Apnea: This is a severe sleeping disorder that causes patient breathing to stop and start during their sleep.
+Sleep Apnea: This is a severe sleeping disorder that causes patient breathing to stop and start during their sleep, thereby affecting the oxygen supply.
 The treatment of the condition is physical exercise, weight loss, and continuous positive airway pressure (CPAP).
 Some people suffering from the ailment could benefit from oxygen therapy.

 How to Use the Portable Oxygen Cylinder Correctly

-The portable oxygen cylinder allows you to go shopping, run errands, go for vacations, and generally move around as you please.
-An additional portable oxygen cylinder can significantly improve the quality of life of a patient.
+The portable oxygen cylinder is an oxygen therapy product that allows you to go shopping, run errands, go for vacations, and generally move around as you please.
+An additional portable unit can significantly improve the quality of life of a patient.